cisagov/Malcolm/docs/ubuntu-install-example.md

 Setting 3 workers for Logstash pipelines.
 Is this OK?
 (Y / n): y

-Restart Malcolm upon system or Docker daemon restart? (y / N): y
+Restart Malcolm upon system or container daemon restart? (y / N): y
 1: no
 2: on-failure
 3: always